 Invokana belongs to a class of drugs known as sodium-glucose cotransporter-2 (SGLT2) inhibitors.
 These drugs lower blood sugar levels in type 2 diabetes patients, but they may also cause dangerous side effects, including diabetic ketoacidosis (DKA) and kidney problems.

 During the drug approval process, some experts questioned the safety of Invokana and argued against approving it.
 There were also questions about the sufficiency of data used to approve Invokana.
 Although Invokana was eventually approved, questions linger about its safety and the safety of similar drugs.

 Some patients have filed lawsuits against Johnson & Johnson and other drug companies, claiming they did not sufficiently warn about SGLT2 inhibitor side effects.
-If you experienced side effects like DKA or kidney problems after taking Invokana or another SGLT2 inhibitor, you may be owed money.
+If you experienced side effects like DKA or kidney problems after taking Invokana (or a similar drug), you may be owed money.
 Contact us for a free, no-obligation consultation.

 In people with type 2 diabetes, the body does not use insulin properly.
 Insulin is a hormone made by the pancreas that regulates blood glucose (sugar) levels by sending sugars to cells for storage.